A family of consistent normally distributed tests for Poissonity: Simulation study

-To assess the performance of the three tests fairly, the alternative distributions of type \eqref{mix} are obtained selecting $Y$ such that the tests achieve similar power when $Y$ is the alternative distribution.
+To assess the performance of the three tests fairly, the alternative distributions of type \eqref{mix} are obtained by selecting $Y$ such that the tests achieve similar power when $Y$ is the alternative distribution.
 In particular, $Y$ is $\mathcal{B}(1, 0.5)$ and $X$ is $\Pi_{0.5}$.
-In Figure \ref{fig:figure30} the empirical power as a function of $\lambda$, computed on 10000 indipendently generated samples, is reported for both $n=20$ and $n=50$ sample sizes and for $\varepsilon=0.05$ and in Table \ref{tab: tabella2} the corresponding values of ${\hat r}_n$ are reported.
+In this case, it should be noted that the behaviour of $W_n$ coincides with that of the simpler version $Z_{n,0}$ since $k^*_n=0$ almost surely.
+In Figure \ref{fig:figure3}, the empirical power as a function of $\lambda$, computed on 10000 independently generated samples, is reported for both $n=20$ and $n=50$ sample sizes and for $\varepsilon={0.25}$ and in Table \ref{tab: tabella2} the corresponding values of ${\widehat r}_n$ are reported.

-Graphical and numerical results show that, even if all the tests improve as $n$ increases, the proposed test performs better for both sample size.
-The $ID_n$ and $MN_n$ tests have a similar behaviour but $ID_n$ seems to improve power as $n$ increases at slightly higher rate.
+Graphical and numerical results show that, even if all the tests improve as $n$ increases, the proposed test performs better for both sample sizes.
+In contrast, the $ID_n$ and $MN_n$ tests have very similar behaviour.